 Automation Workshop provides options for both manual and automatic backup creation.
-Backups include automation Tasks, software settings and Log files, namely, everything that is necessary to avoid losing data and get automation platform up and running as soon as possible after a system failure.
+Backups include automation Tasks (and global variables), software settings, and Log files—namely, everything that is necessary to avoid losing data and get automation platform up and running as soon as possible after a system failure.

-How to setup automatic backups in Automation Workshop?
-The easiest way to backup Automation Workshop data is to setup regular automatic backups which is done in a few very simple steps:
+How to set up automatic backups in Automation Workshop?
+The easiest way to backup Automation Workshop data are to set up regular automatic backups which is done in a few very simple steps:

 For information critical automated enterprise systems it is recommended to backup frequently, keep a sufficiently long backup history, and copy backup files from backup folder to secondary locations for more safety.
 On less sensitive systems the backup policy may differ.

-If the backup is created automatically, the system settings are stored in the
+If the backup is created automatically (hourly, daily, weekly, monthly, etc.), the system settings are stored in the